 - If you are travelling to Marrakesh around this season of the year, be sure to bring some warm clothing as it does get really cold especially in the evenings.

-- If you are planning any excursions and tours, I would suggest to book online as this normally relatively cheaper than booking with hotels.
+- If you are planning any excursions and tours, I would suggest booking online as this normally relatively cheaper than booking with hotels.

-- It will also be best to convert enough money in the airport and bring some extra of your currency to change at bureaus in the city centre as the exchange rate is normally lower in the city centre.
+- It will also be best to convert enough money at the airport and bring some extra cash to change at bureaus in the city centre as the exchange rate is normally lower in the city centre.

 Looking for your next travel destination?
 Need help with holiday planning or would like a detailed personal itinerary?

 As a travel consultant, I want to help you book the best affordable flights, hotels and activities to meet your needs and ease off that pressure of planning a holiday.
 Fill in a quick form on diywithjoy.com/shop/services/ which takes under 2 minutes.
 You can also send an email to diywithjoy@outlook@com.